 Now, the setup is complete and it will take time for syncing all blocks that depend on block height.

 Now, you need to import your EOS account that is present in the EOS blockchain.
 Firstly, you need to create a default wallet.

 It will generate a default wallet and give you a password.
 Store that password securely.

-Now, import your existing wallet in this wallet.
-Use the following command;
+Now, import your existing wallet into this wallet.
+Use the following command:

 cleos wallet import ********* (paste here your private key)